Wojciech-Kalota/.NET7.0-Web_Course/README.md

 <h3>Notes</h3>
 <hr>
 <h4>02.
 (Instalation)</h4>
-<p>- Skip it, you already have everything installed</p>
+<p>- skip it, you already have everything installed</p>

 <h4>03.
 (New project)</h4>
-<p>- Sellect .NET 7.0 or newer and skip everything after 2:10</p>
+<p>- sellect .NET 7.0 or newer and skip everything after 2:10</p>
 <br>
-<p>- To be able to follow the tutorial, which is in an older version, please paste the following as the program.cs</p>
+<p>- to be able to follow the tutorial, which is in an older version, please paste the following as the program.cs</p>
 <pre><code>
 using Microsoft.AspNetCore.Hosting;
 using System.Data.Common;